drjrkuhn/Ardulingua/README.md

 Lambda methods in the server's dispatch map can make the process of routing opcodes simpler.
 The server can hard-code each coded method call with a series of key/lambda function pairs.

-For example in pseudo-code, a property with a value and possible sequence might be coded as lambda captures (pseudocode):
+For example in pseudo-code, a property with a value and possible sequence might be coded as lambda captures (pseudocode) (see `add_to` in src/ServerProperty.h for the full version):
 ```cpp
 map<String,function> dispatch_map {
     {"?prop", call<int>(     [&prop_]()->int            { return prop_; })},